Joining the GSS and GSG

 Entry criteria and assessment

 To be eligible to join the GSG you need to have certain qualifications or experience.
-If your application is successful you will then need to pass something called a “badging exercise” which is a series of different tests.
-This may be done as part of an interview process or at a later stage in your career.
+If your application is successful, you will then need to pass something called a “badging exercise”.
+This involves undertaking a GSS online test and GSG Technical assessment.
+This may be done as part of recruitment process or at a later stage in your career.

 Qualifications or experience needed